 At the Compassion Child Development Center

-Compassion partners with local worship centers in eastern India’s jungle region to ensure that children have the resources and learning opportunities they need to overcome poverty.
+Compassion works in eastern India’s jungle region to ensure that children have the resources and learning opportunities they need to overcome poverty.

 Assisted children receive extra tutoring to help them excel educationally.

 Teens are provided training in skills such as automobile repair and carpentry to enable them to become economically self-sufficient.